gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### Input and Output Peripherals

 In **main.c** there are several Peripheral variables declared, including LEDs, buttons, and a relay.
-Variables of type **Peripheral** declare a GPIO model for **input** and **output** of single pin peripherals, such as LEDs, buttons, reed switches, relays, and more.
+Variables of type **Peripheral** declare a GPIO model for **input** and **output** of single pin peripherals, such as LEDs, buttons, reed switches, and relays.

-This variable holds the GPIO pin number, the initial state of the pin when opened, whether the pin logic needs to be inverted, and the function called to open the peripheral.
+A Peripheral variable holds the GPIO pin number, the initial state of the pin when opened, whether the pin logic needs to be inverted, and the function called to open the peripheral.

 The following example declares an LED **output** peripheral.